shape-vis/BuckarooVisualWrangler/README.md

 or upload their own.
 The user can also provide their own error detector and data wrangler functions to apply to the data.
 The user may explore their data using various visualization styles, such as heatmaps, scatterplots, or histograms.
 The user may select data by clicking on the plots and applying various wrangling techniques.
 After performing the desired wrangling actions, the user may export a python script of those actions to run on the dataset outside of the tool.

+## Quick Start (VLDB Demo Version)

+If you want to see an early version of buckaroo (without going through any set up), you can try out an in-memory client-only version [here](https://shape-vis.github.io/BuckarooVisualWrangler/).
+This is the version that was documented in our [VLDB2025 demo](https://arxiv.org/abs/2507.16073) paper and has some slight differences from the current version.

 ## How to run the code (how to start)
 In Terminal, cd to the BuckarooVisualWrangler directory.
 Run this line: python -m http.server.
 The tool is now running locally on your machine, so open a browser and go to http://localhost:8000.
 The browser will first take you to the home page (index.html) and will prompt you to click on a dataset option or upload your own.
 Once you select an option, you will be redirected to the main page (data_cleaning_vis_tool.html) where all the widgets will pop up and a 3x3 matrix plotting the data.
 Now you can take several actions, such as:
 - Select different attributes/columns to plot from the "Select Attributes 3/3" dropdown button